splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/3-im-exercise/3-im-exercise.md

 {{% notice title="Exercise" style="green" icon="running" %}}

 * First, make sure you no longer have a filter for the development namespace active.
 (Simply click on the **x** to remove it from the Filter Pane) as there are no databases in the Development Namespace.
-* Hoover on the *Redis* tile, and click on the {{% button style="blue" %}}Goto all my Redis instances{{% /button %}} button
+* Hoover on the **Redis** tile, and click on the {{% button style="blue" %}}Goto all my Redis instances{{% /button %}} button
 * The Navigator view should change to the overall Redis instances view.
 * Select the the instance running on your cluster.
 (Click on the blue link, named **redis-[the name of your workshop]**, in the Redis Instances pane).
-* We should now see just the information for your Redis Instance & there should also be an *Information Pane*.
+* We should now see just the information for your Redis Instance & there should also be an **Information Pane**.
-* Again we see Meta Data, but we also see that UI is showing in the *Related Content* tiles that this Redis Server runs in a Container running on Kubernetes.
+* Again we see Meta Data, but we also see that UI is showing in the **Related Content** tiles that this Redis Server runs in a Container running on Kubernetes.
-* Let's verify that by clicking on the *Kubernetes* Tile.
+* Let's verify that by clicking on the **Kubernetes** Tile.
 * We should be back in the Kubernetes Navigator, at the container level.
-* Confirm that the names of our cluster and node are all visible at the top of the page and we are back looking at our K8S Cluster, where we started.
+* Confirm that the names of our cluster and node are all visible at the top of the page and we are back looking at our K8s Cluster, where we started.

 {{% /notice %}}